implicit-invocation/jbump/README.md

 ### Use jbump for...
 * Tile based games
 * Games that entities can be mostly represented by axis-aligned rectangles
-* Top-Down Adventures, Shoot 'Em Ups, Tournament Fighters, and Platfromers
+* Top-Down Adventures, Shoot 'Em Ups, Tournament Fighters, and Platformers

 ### Do not use jbump for...
 * Games that require polygon collision detection